lucasfernandoprojects/hand-sign-detection/README.md

 1. Image input: You need data to train the model, so you’ll probably use a camera or another device to capture the images and videos you need for the dataset;
 2. Preprocessing: In this step, the developer cleans up the dataset to improve its quality and reduce the chances of poor model performance;
 3. Feature extraction: This goal is reached by the artificial intelligence algorithm.
 It identifies important parts of the image, such as shapes and textures, that help the model analyze the data;
-4. Compasiron: This step is also performed by the AI.
+4. Comparison: This step is also performed by the AI.
 At this step, the model compares the features it identified previously to a database of known objects to find matches;
 5. Prediction: Finally, the computer labels the objects it recognized in the image, often drawing boxes around them to highlight their locations.

 This structured process allows the application to accurately recognize and provide useful information about objects captured in the images.
 That’s why this technique is crucial for various tools like self-driving cars, facial recognition for security systems, and inspecting products on an assembly line.